-- \dot{Y} the aggregate principal amount of the Lazard Group notes will be equal to the aggregate principal amount of the senior notes, - Ÿ the notes will accrue interest at a rate equivalent to the interest rate applicable from time to time on the senior notes, - Ÿ the notes will mature on the same date as the senior notes, - Ÿ the notes will be a senior, unsecured obligation of Lazard Group, ranking pari passu with all other senior, unsecured indebtedness of Lazard Group, and - Ÿ the notes will be issued in denominations of \$1,000 and integral multiples thereof.
+- Ÿ the aggregate principal amount of the Lazard Group notes will be equal to the aggregate principal amount of the senior notes, - Y the notes will accrue interest at a rate equivalent to the interest rate applicable from time to time on the senior notes, - \ddot{Y} the notes will mature on the same date as the senior notes, - Ÿ the notes will be a senior, unsecured obligation of Lazard Group, ranking pari passu with all other senior, unsecured indebtedness of Lazard Group, and - \ddot{Y} the notes will be issued in denominations of \$1,000 and integral multiples thereof.

 As noted above, the Lazard Group notes will be a senior, unsecured obligation of Lazard Group.
 The senior notes and the Lazard Group notes, however, will rank effectively junior to the indebtedness of any subsidiary of Lazard Group with respect to the assets of such subsidiary.
-As of December 31, 2004, on a pro forma basis, there was approximately \$\frac{1}{2}\$ million of liabilities and other obligations (other than intercompany liabilities and obligations) of subsidiaries of Lazard Group that would have ranked senior to the senior notes and the Lazard Group notes as a result of this structural subordination.
-The senior notes and the Lazard Group notes do not limit the ability of Lazard or Lazard Group or any of their respective subsidiaries to incur indebtedness.
+As of December 31, 2004, on a pro forma basis, there was approximately \$1.7 billion of liabilities and other obligations, including certain minority interests (other than intercompany liabilities and obligations), of subsidiaries of Lazard Group that would have ranked senior to the senior notes and the Lazard Group notes as a result of this structural subordination.
+The senior notes and the Lazard Group notes do not limit the ability of Lazard Ltd or Lazard Group or any of their respective subsidiaries to incur indebtedness.